-In accordance with our bylaws, shares equal to at least a majority of the voting power of the outstanding shares of our common stock as of the record date must be present at the meeting in order to hold the meeting and conduct business.
+In accordance with our Amended and Restated Bylaws, shares equal to at least a majority of the voting power of the outstanding shares of our common stock as of the record date must be present at the meeting in order to hold the meeting and conduct business.
 This is called a quorum.
 Shares are counted as present at the meeting if:

-- you are present and vote in person at the meeting; or - you have properly submitted a proxy by mail, telephone or Internet.
+- · you are present and vote in person at the meeting; or - · you have properly submitted a proxy by mail or via the Internet.